Activities

 How long can my application be?

-Applications should not exceed 2 pages (12-point font, 1” margins).
-The resume/CV, budget, and letter of support should be submitted as separate documents and do not factor into the 2-page limit.
+Each page of the application should not exceed 2 pages (12-point font, 1” margins).
+The resume/CV is submitted as a separate document and is not limited to 2 pages.

 Can I submit supplementary materials—beyond what is explicitly required?

-Institutional Review Board (IRB) approval or exemption is required for any research project involving human participants.
-Applicants have three months from the date of the acceptance to obtain IRB approval if the innovation involves human participants.
+Institutional Review Board (IRB) approval or exemption is required for any intervention involving human participants.

 Selection